 For the purposes of this tutorial, we assume you have read the Avatar Body Parts Introduction, the Weighting in Phsyique Tutorial, the Export the Mesh – .xmf Tutorial, the Export Materials – .xrf Tutorial and the Create Mode Introduction.

 Hair is one of the most defining characteristics of an avatar.
 Arguably more so than any other characteristic (of human avatars, anyway).
 In IMVU, you have the power to create your own hairstyles – anything you can think of.
 Mohawks.
 Bobs.
 Crew cuts.
 Ponytails.
-Your only limitation is your imagination.
 Building beautiful hair is truly an art form.
 On top of that, there is some technical skill required.
 For example, you need to know how to build in 3D, build textures, map those textures and weight the mesh.
 Therefore, building hair should not be considered ‘easy’.
 That said, once you do it a few times, you will see that it can be one of the easiest body parts to create.
 While many of the basics of hair construction are shared with other body part creation tutorials, there are enough specifics to warrant its own tutorial.
 This tutorial will walk you through the essentials of building Hair and Hats.

 Get the example files

 We assume you have already read the Avatar Body Parts Introduction and therefore know where to get the default weighting avatars.
 If for some CRAZY reason you didn’t get them then, you can get the Female Weighting File here and the Male Weighting File here.

 With the hair mesh selected, you can see how it conforms to the shape of the avatar head underneath.